jovsecnik/linux-to-sql-vm/README.md

 ## 🖼️ Screenshots

-Place all screenshots in the `screenshots/` folder.
+All screenshots are in the `screenshots/` folder.

 ---

 ## 👤 Author

-Nikola Jovanović – first GitHub project documenting cross-platform database communication.
+Nikola Jovanović

 ---